-Guide books and website say that S’Abanell beach varies in width between 40 and 60 meters, but in recent years it has been somewhat narrower.
+Guide books and website say that S’Abanell beach varies in width between 40 and 60 meters, but in recent years it has become somewhat narrower.

 This entire beach is subject to much erosion during the winter months, when wind-whipped waves drag much sand out to sea.

 Many storms have even caused damage to the boulevard itself.
 In 2009 — after the particularly destructive storm of December, 2008 — large sections of the boulevard were reconstructed and fortified in a semi-permanent fashion.

 An ambitious redevelopment plan for the entire tourist district and its beachfront was approved by the City Council of Blanes.
 However, that plan — which includes measures to fortify the beach — was put on the back burner due to the financial crisis.
 It is not clear if and when it actually come about

 At any rate, whenever the beach is damaged, repairs are made well ahead of the tourist season.
 And even during the high season there is plenty of space for everyone.